Denver, D.C officials share lessons on school systems with Indianapolis Local Education Alliance

 That means, for example, that charters had to serve a proportional share of some of the hardest-to-serve and most expensive students, including those with disabilities.

-A “Strategic Regional Analysis” helps guide the city on when and where to open schools.
+Enrollment in Denver Public Schools is now declining.
+But when it was growing, a “Strategic Regional Analysis” helped guide the district on when and where to open schools.
 Schools that meet needs outlined in the annual analysis can operate in a district-run facility and are part of a shared transportation system with district schools, she said.

 A student-based budgeting formula distributes money across both school types based on certain criteria, with additional funding given for English language learners or students in poverty, for example.